Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 2. Washing catch up

 Following on from washing is of course, ironing.
 I try buy clothes that don’t require a lot of ironing, however the husband wears shirts to work so there’s always a decent pile of those in the basket.
 My trick with ironing is to allocate it as a Sunday afternoon chore.
-I start ironing at 4pm and I keep going until I’ve watched an episode of Grey’s Anatomy, and then I stop.
+I start ironingmidafternoon and I keep going until I’ve watched an episode of Grey’s Anatomy, and then I stop.
 It’s the only time I let myself watch Grey’s Anatomy, which I love, and in addition, it’s the kind of show you can take your eyes off every now and again.

 Gardening is another one of those chores that need to be done consistently unless you want havoc down the road.
 Even just an hour or two in the weekend is enough to keep most gardens under control.

-5. Grocery shopping.
+5. Grocery shopping

 We only do our grocery shopping once a fortnight, and I am a massive fan of doing it online.
 I’m less likely to forget items and to get distracted by things that aren’t good for me.
-I spend the weekend time making the list and then pick the groceries up later that week after school.
+I spend the weekend time making the list and then pick the groceries up later that week after work.

 This category is a lot more mental than physical, and involves both catching up on things and also forward planning.